-The general procedure is to use makedbm with a switch to disassemble the map.
-The disassembled map is in a form you can modify with standard tools such as awk(1), sed(1), or vi(1).
-You then build a new map from the changed version using makedbm.
+The general procedure is to use makemdbm with a switch to disassemble the map.
+The disassembled map is in a form you can modify with standard tools such as awk, sed, or vi.
+You then build a new map from the changed version using makemdbm.